AMerkuri/cubyz-server-docker/README.md

 - `X.Y.Z` – Exact version (e.g., `0.0.1`).
 - `latest` – Most recent upstream release.
+- `main` - Contains latest changes from `main` branch, only used for testing.

 ### Picking a Tag

-For reproducible deployments, pin an exact version (`X.Y.Z`).
+For stable deployments, pin an exact version (`X.Y.Z`).
 Use `latest` only when you intentionally want automatic upgrades.

 ```bash
 # Exact version